noam0718/Amazing-Inspect-Hack/README.md

 Enjoy!

-(P.S. in order for my hacks to work, type in "javascript:" before you paste the code, EXCEPT FOR THE EDIT HACK!!!)
+(P.S. in order for my hacks to work, type in javascript: before you paste the code, EXCEPT FOR THE EDIT HACK!!!)